dashjoin/platform/README.md

 #### Roles Dashboard

 The roles dashboard allows the administrator to define system roles along with the homepage for users in this role.
 You cannot pick arbitrary role names here.
 Unless you are using the Dashjoin Cloud, the names depend on the roles defined in the identity management system (IDM) you are using.
-The default open source distribution uses a Jetty container with realms.properties identity management configured.
-The realms.properties file defines the roles admin and authenticated and these are the default roles you find on the roles dashboard.
-You can define additional roles here, however, it that role name is unknown to your IDM, your users will never be in this role.
 If you change your container configuration to use windows authentication, your role names will be "Users", "Power Users", "Guests", etc.
 If you are using the Dashjoin Cloud, you can choose arbitrary role names and assign users to these roles using the tenant user dashboard.